Hoheit tanzt Walzer: Act 3

-It is the wedding day of Princess Marie; following court protocol, she is to marry Prince Victor Bogumil.
-She reflects with sadness how much happier a marriage to the plain but sincere Geschwandtner would be, but they both know that society conventions will not allow it.
-However, she contributes to his fortune by making him the music teacher of her younger siblings, and appointing him to the post of Hofkapellmeister.
-Geschwandtner should be blissfully happy, now that his life-long ambition as a musician has been fulfilled, but he remains of course sad.
+It is the wedding day of Princess Marie.
+Following court protocol, she is to marry Prince Victor Bogumil.
+She reflects with some sadness that a marriage to Geschwandtner might have brought her greater personal happiness, but they both know that social conventions do not permit such a match.
+Nevertheless, she seeks to support his future by appointing him music teacher to her younger siblings and appointing him to the post of Hofkapellmeister.
+Geschwandtner, despite having now achieved his life-long ambition to be a musician, remains saddened by the circumstances and aware of what otherwise might have been.